Zeidyen/Audere-Manuscript-1/README.md

 ## Data availability

-De-identified datasets are not publicly available due to data-use agreements but may be made available to qualified researchers upon reasonable request and with appropriate institutional approvals.
+Please note that datasets are not publicly available due to data-use agreements but may be made available to qualified researchers upon reasonable request and with appropriate institutional approvals together with a non-disclosure.

 ## Ethics

-Approved by [ethics committee name], protocol reference [NHREC reference].
-Retrospective analysis of de-identified operational data.
-Informed consent waived.
+Tbd

 ## Acknowledgements

-HIV self-tests for Source 2 were donated by Wondfo Biotech Co., Ltd as part of the study's community outreach events.
+Tbd